huanghua1668/huanghua1668.github.io/_projects/csnn.md

 ---
 ## Introduction
 The current mainstream Planning & Control (P&C) algorithm for Autonomous Vehicle (AV) is rule-based.
-There are lots of redundancy in the system and AV is overly defensive in scenarios need interaction with other road users, i.e., lane change, merge, unprotected left turn, roundabouts, etc. Indecisiveness will confuse other road users and block traffic.
+There are lots of redundancy in the system and AV is overly defensive in scenarios need interaction with other road users, e.g., lane change, merge, unprotected left turn, roundabouts, etc. Indecisiveness will confuse other road users and block traffic.
 We propose to use data-driven approach to learn the human driver's mental model in lane change decision making.